CreatorBailey/AnimalSwimming/README.md

 ## 📃 License

-This project is open-source under the MIT License.
+This project is under a custom license.
 Feel free to contribute or fork for your own community!

 ---